bowmanjd/pstalk/slides/slides.md

 <!--

 The language features themselves have caused me to warm up to Powershell more than anything.
-So I thought I would write and incredibly useful tool in front of your very eyes.
+So I thought I would write an not very necessary tool in front of your very eyes.
 And, as we go, highlight some bits of the language I have found attractive.

-So, let's build a Wikipedia search client
+So, let's build a command-line Wikipedia search client

 -->